andywenk/ZootoolGatePHP/README.md

 ZootoolGatePHP
 =============

+--- this is still under development, but you know: release often and early ;-) ---

 This is a wrapper for the zootool.com API.
 There is already a nice one written by Adam Hopkins http://adamhopkinson.co.uk/zoophp.
 The approach here is a little different so I thought it's worth publishing it.